Economic history of Vietnam: Vietnam under Chinese rule

-Nascent economy in feudalist society
+Economy of Dynastic Vietnam

 Over 25 centuries of its history before the mid-19th century, Vietnam's economy had traditionally consisted of agrarian production and small-scaled handicraft industries.
 It was almost closed with negligible volume of foreign trade, and most of the time displayed a village-oriented autarky.

-The economic life of an independent Vietnam should perhaps started with Lê Hoàn (941-1005)–the founding king of the First Lê Dynasty—who was rising to the kingship during the context of the demise of Đinh Tiên Hoàng and the threat of invasion by the Chinese Song Dynasty in 982.
+The economic life of an independent Vietnam should perhaps started with Lê Hoàn (941–1005)–the founding king of the First Lê Dynasty—who was rising to the kingship during the context of the demise of Đinh Tiên Hoàng and the threat of invasion by the Chinese Song Dynasty in 982.
 Being a king, Lê Hoàn was interested in developing the local economy and improving people's wealth.
 He had set himself to be an early example of a king participating in rice cultivating in Spring, right after Tết Holiday, an act that many later kings followed, to show that agricultural economy is very important to all Vietnamese.
 Also, perhaps in his understanding trade was equally important.
 He ordered to build several canals (Ba Hòa Canal to Thanh Hóa, Da Cái Canal to Nghệ An), with which not only farmers could later have a better irrigation system but merchants could conveniently develop their transport routes as well.

-Under the reign of King Lý Công Uẩn (974-1028)—the founding father of Ly Dynasty, together with Tran and Second Lê, one of the most thriving and prosperous periods of the Vietnamese feudalist history—the capital city was relocated from Hoa Lu (Ninh Bình) to Đại La, and at the same time, Đại La was renamed to Thăng Long–meaning "dragon flying up".
+Under the reign of King Lý Công Uẩn (974–1028)—the founding father of Ly Dynasty, together with Tran and Second Lê, one of the most thriving and prosperous periods of the Vietnamese feudalist history—the capital city was relocated from Hoa Lu (Ninh Bình) to Đại La, and at the same time, Đại La was renamed to Thăng Long–meaning "dragon flying up".
 His concern of a new capital city was two-fold.
 On the one hand, Thăng Long was in a better position for self-defense purpose with many natural canals, rivers, mountains.
 The castle had already been well built.
 On the other hand, economic development would be much easier due to much larger population, skilled labor force, ready-to-use transport systems (by rivers, canals), and much more fertile agricultural lands.
 The economic reality proved his point positively.